 Amol Parikh is a partner at McDermott Will & Emery where he concentrates his practice on intellectual property and technology litigation, counseling, and procurement.
 He draws on his trial and litigation experience in combination with his engineering training to quickly identify intellectual property and technology issues and works with clients to develop creative strategies to address them.
 He earned his J.D. from DePaul University College of Law and was a member of the DePaul Law Review.
 Amol maintains a robust pro bono practice focusing on immigration and civil rights matter.
 In addition to his legal practice, Amol is a 2018 Fellow for the Legal Counsel on Legal Diversity and a member of the Ravinia Associates Board.

-Armando (“Archie”) has been an Assistant Cook County Public Defender for over 15 years.
-He is currently assigned to the Legal Resources Division, responsible for post-conviction matters and criminal appeals.
-For over 10 years he was assigned to the Felony Trial Division at the Leighton Criminal Courthouse (26th and California).
-He is also member of AFSCME Local 3315.
+Armando (“Archie”) was recently named as Associate Clerk to Iris Martinez, Clerk of the Circuit Court of Cook County.
+He was an Assistant Cook County Public Defender for over 15 years, most recently assigned to the Legal Resources Division, responsible for post-conviction matters and criminal appeals.
+For over 10 years he was assigned to the Felony Trial Division at the Leighton Criminal Courthouse (26th and California), and was also member of AFSCME Local 3315.

 Dedicated to diversity and service, Armando has volunteered to teach Constitutional Law to middle-school students at Saucedo Scholastic Academy in Little Village, to help coach and train the Loyola Law School Corboy Trial Advocacy Team, and to meet with prospective Chicago-area students as a volunteer alumnus for Michigan State University.
 In college and law school he was a member of various student organizations involved with the Asian American community and/or public service, including APASO (Asian Pacific American Student Organization) and PASS (Philippine American Student Society) at Michigan State University.
 He is a proud member of the Filipino American Lawyers Association and Asian American Bar Association.